oakserver/oak/README.md

   A string that represents the HTTP method for the request.

-- `.path`

-  The path part of the request URL.

-- `.protocol`

-  Either `http` or `https` based on the request.

-- `.search`

-  The raw search string part of the request.

-- `.searchParams`

-  An instance of `URLSearchParams` which contain the parsed value of the search part of the request URL.

 - `.secure`

   A shortcut for `.protocol`, returning `true` if HTTPS otherwise `false`.